Allegheny-Computer-Science-600610-25-26/ready-set-research-syllabus/cmpsc-600-fall-syllabus.md

 repository
 - [ ] The artifact's GitHub repository contains documentation on how to install and use it
-- [ ] It is possible for a computer scientist who is not the creator of the GitHub repository to install and use the computational artifact
+- [ ] It is possible for a `600`-level researcher who is not the creator of the GitHub repository to install and use the computational artifact
 - [ ] The artifact's GitHub repository contains sufficient evidence of best practices for software development (e.g., test suites, linters, and the setup of